CeliaMonstro/hello-world/README.md

 # hello-world
-hello World ! i'm Célia
-I want to become a data engineer
+hello World ! i'm Célia and I want to become a data engineer